render-engine/render-engine/docs/docs/getting-started/creating-a-collection.md

 The collection would have all the information to parse all its pages the same.
 These could be attributes like the `template` or the `PageParser` that is used to parse each page in the collection.
 The individual pages attributes can  be referenced in the template or used for sorting or other functions.

-If you want to pass additional objects through the template context (see [Jinja's Template Context](https://jinja.palletsprojects.com/en/3.0.x/api/#the-context)), you can create additional attributes.
+If you want to pass additional objects through the template context (see [Jinja's Template Context](https://jinja.palletsprojects.com/en/3.0.x/api/#the-context)), you can create a dictionary of additional attributes.

-For example, if you want to send an attribute called `some_value` with a value of `"42"`, you can create this attribute in your `Collection` class, and it will be passed to the template through a `collection` attribute that contains a key:value pair (`{"some_value: "42"}`).
+For example, if you want to send an attribute called `some_value` with a value of `"42"`, you can assign the dictionary to a `template_vars` attribute within your `Collection` class, and it will be passed to the template through a `collection` attribute that contains the key:value pair (`{"some_value: "42"}`).

 ```python